matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 16) RateLimiter vs Bulkhead Pattern?
 Answer: RateLimiter: Number of requests per time window.
 Reject other calls.
 Bulkhead: Number of concurrent calls.
 Queue other calls.

-NEW SECTION - Kafka Event Driven Microservices With Java + Spring

-1) Need for Event Driven Architecture / Kafka?
-Answer: Synchronous complex communication.
-One service performance might affect another.
-Downstream services need to be aware of upstream services, request/response data structures.
-Not flexible (Introducing new services in the workflow).
-Upstream Services have to be available.
-We might lose the request.

-2) Kafka?
-Answer: Distributed event streaming platform.
-Key features: Highly available, Horizontally scalable, Ingest large volume of data, High throughput, Low latency, Fault tolerance.
-Open source distributed event streaming platform.
-Capturing any events in real time and storing for later retrieval / processing events in real time.

-3) Event?
-Answer: Anything that happened.
-For example: sam liked a tweet (likes-event), sam placed an order (order-event).
-Also known as: Records, Messages.

-4) Topic?
-Answer: It is a way to organizing data within a Kafka CLuster.
-Similar to a Table in a RDBMS.
-Similar to a Message Queue.
-We can have thousands of topics!
-For example: user-clicks, taxi-location, order-event.

-5) Kafka Cluster?
-Answer: Kafka Server:
-a) Broker (read + write).
-b) Controller (managing the cluster).
-c) Broker + Controller.

-6) Bootstrap-server?
-Answer: A kafka cluster can have N number of servers.
-A set of servers can act like a bootstrap-servers to provide initial metadata.